The Cat and the Canary (1978 film): Plot

 Paul and Annabelle subsequently locate a precious West family heirloom—an extravagant gold necklace—in the house, frozen in a block of ice.
 Later, when Annabelle falls asleep, the trenchcoat-clad killer enters her room through a trapdoor and steals the necklace from her throat, awakening and terrifying her in the process.
 Her screams again alert the others, who rush to her bedroom.
 The group is initially suspicious of Annabelle's claims, until Paul locates the trapdoor and, upon opening it, discover's Allison's corpse, her bloodied head wrapped in a pillowcase.

-When Paul goes to explore the basement tunnels, he is clobbered over the head by the killer, but survives.
+When Paul goes to explore the basement tunnels, he is struck on the head by the killer, but survives.
 Shortly after, Susan is murdered by the killer in the dining hall while trying to locate West's second film reel.
 While Paul also proceeds to search for the reel to uncover the identity of the secondary heir, Annabelle arms herself with the gun given to her by Susan.
-On the staircase, she is confronted by the killer, who wrangles the weapon from her before dragging her into a room in the basement.
-A struggle ensues, during which Annabelle grabs at the killer's disfigured face, in effect removing a rubber mask, revealing the culprit to be Charlie.
-Charlie reveals that he is the secondary heir of West's fortune.
-Dr. Hendricks appears, and Annabelle runs to him for safety, but he too reveals himself to be in cahoots with Charlie.
+On the staircase, she is confronted by the killer, who wrestles the weapon from her before dragging her into a room in the basement.
+A struggle ensues, during which Annabelle grabs at the killer's disfigured face and removes his rubber mask, showing the culprit to be Charlie.
+Charlie reveals that he is the secondary heir to West's fortune.
+Dr. Hendricks appears, and Annabelle runs to him for safety, but he reveals himself to be aiding Charlie.

 Charlie and Hendricks chain Annabelle to a medical chair in the basement.
-Charlie momentarily returns upstairs, where is attacked by Paul, and a fight ensues.
-Mrs. Pleasant hears the commotion, and enters the parlor, where she shoots Charlie to death.
-Paul and Mrs. Pleasant then rush downstairs to save Annabelle, who is about to be mutilated and killed by Hendricks; they enter moments before he is about to stab her, and Paul shoots him to death.
+Charlie momentarily returns upstairs, where he is attacked by Paul and a fight ensues.
+Mrs. Pleasant hears the commotion, and enters the parlour, where she shoots Charlie to death.
+Paul and Mrs. Pleasant then rush downstairs to save Annabelle, who is about to be mutilated and killed by Hendricks; they enter moments before he is about to stab her, and Paul shoots him dead.

-At dawn, an ambulance arrives to remove the bodies, and Cicily departs the mansion.
+At dawn, an ambulance arrives to remove the bodies, Harry and Cicily depart the mansion.
 Meanwhile, Mrs. Pleasant prepares tea for Annabelle and Paul as they proceed to view West's second reel, in which he names Charlie the second heir.